Today, my beloved, we will speak about the Gospel reading (see Mt. 8:5-13). You heard it - it describes one of the Lord’s miracles.

 In desperation, the centurion suddenly learnt of a person’s name.
 It was the name that is above every name (Ph.
 2:9), the name of Jesus Christ.
 He heard that wherever this person touched with his holy hands, the blind would see, the deaf would hear, the paralyzed would walk and the dead would be resurrected.
 And he said to himself: Christ will make the child well!
 So he went and approached Christ.
 He humbled himself, bowed before Him and said, “Lord, I ask for your mercy.
 I have a servant who has become paralyzed and is suffering.”
 Christ said, “I’ll come and heal him.”
 As soon as the centurion heard that, he said, “Lord, I am not worthy to have you in my home.
 It is enough for you to say a word, and my servant will become well.
 Just as I, as an officer, have soldiers who follow my commands, and I order one to go somewhere, and he goes, and I order another to come and he comes, and I command my slave to do

-who are above the officers of this world —what are they before you?— just say a word, and it will be done.
+something and he does it - in the same way you, who are above the officers of this world —what are they before you?— just say a word, and it will be done.
 You rule the universe.
 Your obedient soldiers are the sun —which rises at the set time with mathematical exactness— the moon, the stars, the seasons, all of nature.
 There’s no need for you to come to my home, your order impacts from far away...”
 Then Christ was amazed at his great faith and said, “As you believe, so it will be done.”
 And immediately —if someone at that time had a watch, he would have witnessed this— the child became well.

 This is the Gospel reading, in a few words.